nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 But we were `-pedantic` right?

-1. Does ISO C support functino overload?
+1. Does ISO C support function overload?

 Of course...